Frequently Asked Questions About Tip-Over Prevention

 A: Your local baby, hardware, or home improvement stores or websites may have them.
 Amazon.com carries most every kind of childproofing device out there, including furniture, TV, and appliance straps.
 Unfortunately, very few furniture and TV straps/restraints have been tested for weight capacity.
 Refer to the Meghan’s Hope Furniture Safety Device Resource List for additional information.
 When in doubt, use several straps, especially for large and heavy pieces.

 A: Education is the key.
 Many of these places just don’t know about or understand the risks and dangers of tip-overs.
-Regulations vary by state for schools and licensed child care facilities.
-Most child care facilities at gyms or churches are not regulated at all.
+Regulations vary by state for schools and licensed childcare facilities.
+Most childcare facilities at gyms or churches are not regulated at all.
 Ask questions and check for yourself to see what is secured and what is not.
-Provide information on why everything should be secured.
+Provide information on why everything should be secured and demand that they do it for the sake of child safety and to protect them from liability.
 Refer them to this website, or any of the listed resource sites.
 Offer to help install the devices or suggest people who can.
 Help us make public places safer!

 A: YES!
-3 children every hour and 71 children every day are injured by a fallen piece of furniture, a TV, or an appliance.
+About every 45 minutes someone is rushed to the E.R. because they are injured by a fallen piece of furniture, a TV, or an appliance.
 A child dies on average every 2 weeks.
-None of them every thought it would be their child, either.
+None of them ever thought it would be their child, either.
 If you are not sure, take our furniture safety quiz.

-Q: We have really expensive and well made furniture and our TV is really heavy, too heavy to tip over.
+Q: We have really expensive, heavy, and well-made furniture.
 It’s safe and doesn't need to be secured, right?

 Q: I’m always with my child and they are never out of my sight so why would I need to worry?
 Even if they were to tip something over, I would be right there to stop it.

 A: Realistically, you cannot be with your child constantly, especially once they become mobile.
+You sleep.
+They sleep.
 Meghan died while we were all sleeping!
+You use the bathroom while your kids are in another room.
+You look at your phone or computer when they are playing nearby.
 Many, many parents have literally been in the same room with their child when a TV or piece of furniture fell on them and they were powerless to get there fast enough to stop it.
 It happens SO FAST.
-Watch the CPSC YouTube video on tip-over to see for yourself.
+You are not faster than gravity.
+Watch the CPSC YouTube video on tip-overs taken from actual nanny camera or cell phone footage to see for yourself.
+(Thankfully, none of the children in that video were seriously injured, but could have been).

 Q: I don’t want to damage my furniture or walls.
 What can I do instead?